thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 ### <ins>Working in small batches</ins>
 - You need to mail 1000 brochures:
   - Step 1: fold brochures
-  - Step 2: insert brochures into evelopes
+  - Step 2: insert brochures into envelopes
   - Step 3: seal the envelopes
   - Step 4: Stamp the envelopes with postage